 What size puzzle is appropriate for my kid?

-Choosing the right size puzzle for your kids is the key to their success.
+Choosing the right-sized puzzle for your kids is key to their success.
 As parents, we always want to set our kids up for success and challenge their abilities.
-(Remember learning about ZPD from college?)
-So, finding the right age-appropriate puzzle for your child is essential.
+(Remember learning about ZPD from college?
+Where are my education and psych majors?)
+So, finding the correct age-appropriate puzzle for your child is essential.
 Look for puzzles based on age, puzzle piece number, and/or size.

 Our rule of thumb is: